krusta4711/aoc2022/README.md

 Arrgh.
 I totally over-engineered part 1 and then got lost in part 2 with problems in my hash-method.
 Needed way to much time.
 Bad day.

 ---

+**Day 10**

+Easy one with funny ASCII art as result of part 2.
+My code is ok.
+Nevertheless I try to change it to functional interfaces, so that the looping is not doubled in the code.

+---